engeir/volcano-data-deconvolution/DOC.md

 - The deconvolution works well with SO~2~ delta pulses as forcing, both for daily and monthly resolved dataset (section \ref{response-functions})
-- Deconvolution of temperature to RF is worse due to the noise in the forcing signal, but most likely sufficient from the strongest CESM2 simulations as well as the OB16 data (may attempt with the alternative method, but probably too computationally expensive, at least with OB16) (section \ref{parametrisation})
+- Deconvolution of temperature to RF is worse due to the noise in the forcing signal, but most likely good enough from the strongest CESM2 simulations as well as the OB16 data (may attempt with the alternative method, but probably too computationally expensive, at least with OB16) (section \ref{parametrisation})
 - The development of the temperature response to SO~2~ delta forcing is consistent